 According to our assessment, Mexico’s current policies will lead to emissions between 724 MtCO2e and 736 MtCO2e excl.
 LULUCF in 2020.
 In 2030, the emissions level is projected to reach 810–843 MtCO2e, excl.
 LULUCF.
-We estimated a range (see the Assumptions section for more details) given the uncertainty in GDP projections.
+We estimated a range given the uncertainty in GDP projections (see the Assumptions section for more details).
 The upper end assumes higher economic growth than the lower end.
 This scenario suggests that Mexico will neither meet its 2020 nor 2030 emissions targets and will need to implement additional policies to do so.

 Historically, Mexico’s emissions have been increasing since 1990.
 GHG emissions have steadily shifted away from agriculture and LULUCF towards energy-related emissions.
 While in 1990 agricultural emissions represented 31% of Mexico’s GHG emissions, by 2015 their share had declined to 18%.
 Over the same time period, energy-related emissions increased substantially—by almost 40%.

-The National Strategy on Climate Change (NSCC), published in June 2013, implements one of the requirements of the General Law.
-The NSCC is designed towards a long-term strategic development, but only provides very general guidance.
+Mexico’s current National Strategy on Climate Change from June 2013 is designed towards a long-term strategic development, but only provides very general guidance.
 How this will be translated into concrete action remains to be seen.

 In 2014, Mexico implemented a carbon tax that is set at approximately at US$3.5/tCO2e differentiated by fuel type (SEMARNAT, 2014).
 This tax is expected to generate an annual revenue of about US$1 billion.
 However, its impact on GHG emission reduction is unclear and, given its low rate, a substantial emission reduction is unlikely.
 At the end of 2017, the regulation for the use of emission reduction credits for compliance under the carbon tax in Mexico came into force.
 This regulation establishes the allowance of Certified Emissions Reductions (CERs)—from CDM projects in Mexico—as well as Green Certified Emission Reductions—in the EU ETS—as payment means under the carbon tax (Diario Oficial de la Federación, 2017; World Bank Group and Ecofys, 2018).